pachyderm/docs-content/latest/integrate/label-studio/_index.md

 ---
 # metadata #
 title: Label Studio
-description: Learn how to use the Label Studio connector to ingest data.
+description: Learn how to use the Label Studio integration to ingest data.
 date:
 # taxonomy #
 tags: ["integrations", "label", "studio", "label-studio"]